 Bone metastases from prostate cancer frequently cause bone pain.
-Ra223 is an alpha-emitting calcium mimetic that is incorporated into areas of active bone turnover and delivers alphaparticle radiation to the areas of active bone involvement in patients with prostate cancer.
-In the ALSYMPCA trial, Ra223 improved overall survival (OS), prolonged time to first symptomatic skeletal event (SSE) by 5.8 months (HR 0.66, 95% CI 0.52-0.83), delayed time to opiate use and improved quality of life compared to placebo in patients with symptomatic bone metastases from castration resistant prostate cancer (CRPC).
-A phase II trial by Nilsson et al additionally demonstrated that 56% of patients with mCRPC demonstrated a pain response after a single injection of standard-dosage Ra223, where "pain response" was defined as a decrease on a pain index comprised of a visual analog scale and analgesic usage.
-US Early Assess Program (EAP) analysis also reported a 59% pain improvement of at least 2 points over baseline on BPI in eligible patients.
-Active bone turnover is associated with increased bone alkaline phosphatase (ALP) levels in the blood.
+Radiaum-233 (Ra223) is an alpha-emitting calcium mimetic that is incorporated into areas of active bone turnover and delivers alpha-particle radiation to the areas of active bone involvement in patients with prostate cancer.
+In the ALSYMPCA trial, Ra223 improved overall survival (OS), prolonged time to first symptomatic skeletal event (SSE) by 5.8 months (hazard ratio [HR] 0.66; 95% confidence interval [CI] 0.52-0.83), delayed time to opiate use, and improved quality of life compared to placebo in patients with symptomatic bone metastases from castration-resistant prostate cancer (CRPC).
+A phase 2 trial by Nilsson et al additionally demonstrated that 56% of patients with metastatic CRPC (mCRPC) demonstrated a pain response after a single injection of standard-dosage Ra223, where "pain response" was defined as a decrease on a pain index comprised of a visual analog scale and analgesic usage.2 US Early Assess Program (EAP) analysis also reported a 59% pain improvement of at least two points over baseline on Brief Pain Inventory (BPI) in eligible patients.3 Active bone turnover is associated with increased bone alkaline phosphatase (ALP) levels in the blood.
 OS benefit has been correlated with a decrease in ALP levels during Ra223 therapy; however, it is unclear whether a declining ALP level with Ra223 is also associated with improved pain.